Skip to main content

 When it may not work

 If the underlying business has a thin or inconsistent footprint, no reviews, and no service pages worth reading, AI visibility is a longer build, because there is little for the engines to learn from yet.
-It also is not an overnight switch.
-The Oahu result took two weeks on the foundation alone, and the full climb past entrenched incumbents in a large market takes longer.
+It is not an overnight switch either.
+The foundation moves first, and the climb past entrenched incumbents in a large market is compounding work measured in months.
 And no honest operator can promise a fixed position: the engines change, and anyone guaranteeing "number one in ChatGPT" is guessing.
 What you can do is measure where you stand, build up the citation list the AI pulls from, and watch it move.

 Frequently asked questions

 Is AI search really worth worrying about, or is it hype?
-It is worth worrying about.
-AI went from a 6% local-discovery channel to 45% in a single year in BrightLocal's survey, and the fastest-adopting group is the 30-to-44 homeowner who pays for home services.
-The businesses that get set up now own the citations while their competitors are still deciding.
+Both, depending on who is selling it.
+The real number: AI went from a 6% local-discovery channel to 45% in a single year in BrightLocal's 2026 survey, and the fastest-adopting group is the 30-to-44 homeowner who pays for home services.
+The hype: AI Overviews appear on only about 15% of local-intent searches, while local packs appear on 93%.
+Anyone telling you the map pack is dead is selling something.

 How is this different from regular SEO?
 Regular SEO is about ranking your pages on Google.
 AI visibility is about whether assistants name and cite your business when they answer a customer's question.
-They overlap, since AI leans on organic results, but they are scored differently, and a site can win one and lose the other.
+They overlap heavily, since Google says its AI features are rooted in its core ranking systems, but a page that ranks fine can still be passed over if it never answers a specific question directly.

 What is the difference between a mention and a citation?
 A mention is the AI naming your business in its answer.
 A citation is the AI linking to your website as a source.
 Perplexity almost always cites what it mentions.
 ChatGPT mentions in prose and cites in its search modes.
 Both are valuable.